JibyJoje/Python-Training/README.md

 - The local variables are assigned a memory when the function is called and is de-allocated when the function ends.

+## Error Handling:

+- Errors can cause the program to crash

+- A **divide-by-zero** error happens when you divide a number by Zero

+- Errors can be handled within Python using the **try and except** statements.

+- An error that happens inside a `try` block will cause code in the `except` block to execute